gamename/raspberry-pi-pico-optocoupler/README.md

 ## Gotchas
 There was one interesting gotcha.
 Everything seemed to be working after the initial installation.
 The LEDs came on as expected when I opened the doors.
 But the LEDs would NOT turn off when both doors were closed.
-Ok, I thought, the beams are not interrupted by the wedges I had screwed to the doors.
-Alignment problem of some kind, no doubt.
+"Ok", I thought, "the beams are not interrupted by the wedges I had screwed to the doors.
+Alignment problem of some kind, no doubt."

-But after re-re-checking alignment, it was clear they were exactly where they should be: positioned between the beam emitter and receiver when the door was closed.
+But after re-re-re-checking alignment, it was clear they were exactly where they should be: positioned between the beam emitter and receiver when the door was closed.

 After much experimentation, I figured out the *color* of the wedge was key.
-My example was light colored.
-I tried putting a white sheet of paper in the slot (between transmitter and receiver) and got the same result.
+In my case, the wedge was light colored plastic.
+When I tried putting a white sheet of paper in the slot (between transmitter and receiver) I got the same result.
 The coupler didn't consider itself "blocked".
 I then tried a dark sheet of paper and got a successful result.
-Therefore, the coupler would consider itself blocked if something dark was used.
+Therefore, the coupler would only consider itself blocked if something dark was used.

 On a hunch, I wrapped black electrical tape around the wedges (see pics below) and it worked!
 The coupler finally considered itself blocked with the doors closed.
 The LEDs dutifully turned off.

 Bottom line: Whatever blocks the beam on the coupler needs to be dark.
+Odd.

+### Wiring
+No self-respecting Pico project would be complete without a Fritzing diagram.
+Here's mine.

 ## Parts List
 raspberry pi Pico